 First Semester Registration Process

-The Academic Programs Office and the Registrar’s Office build a schedule for you based on your preferences.
+Academic Programs and Advising and the Registrar’s Office build a schedule for you based on your preferences.
 We do our best to enroll you in your top choices, but there may be instances where demand exceeds available spaces.

 You'll receive your complete schedule when you meet with your advisor at Orientation.
 You may make changes to your schedule during that meeting as course availability permits.
 Changes to your schedule may also be made during the add/drop period (first 10 days of the semester).